francosbenitez/francosbenitez.com/contents/projects/my-website.md

 ### What I Used

 The website is based on [Next.js](https://nextjs.org/).
 For styles, it uses [styled-components](https://styled-icons.js.org/).

-It uses Forestry as a git-based CMS.
+And as a CMS, it uses [Forestry](https://forestry.io/ "Forestry").

 ### What It Does

-This website shows more about me, my projects, and my blog posts.
+This website shows more about me, my projects and my blog posts.
 It serves mostly as a means to show my programming skills.

 ### What I Learnt

 On developing this project, I learned a lot about Next and React in themselves.
-I also learnt a lot about CSS and how to organize it better, given that styled-components is nothing more than pure CSS inside JavaScript.
+I also learnt a lot about CSS-in-JS, given that styled-components is nothing more than pure CSS inside JavaScript.